NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/helpcontents.md

 For multispectral images, brings up a dialog window that displays the spectrum associated with an individual pixel.

+##### Statistics...

+For multispectral images, brings up a dialog window that displays statistics on solar incidence angle, emergence angle, phase angle, and irradiance for all faces covered by an individual pixel.

 ##### Save Original FITS Image...

 Saves out the original FITS image file to the local file system.